geekodour/gitpushblog/README.md

 `/dev` and `/dist` are gitignored but are forced added by `npm run push` because it's necessary then. recommendation is to keep it that way.

-You can also push repository changes if you want to keep an online copy of your draft but don't want to publish it to the blog yet.
+**Note:** You can also push repository changes if you want to keep an online copy of your draft but don't want to publish it to the blog yet.

 ### More on Usage

-- **`npm run dev`** : Generate the development build of the blog in watch mode and serve in port 3000, useful if you are writing a draft and want to see changes in the browser on reload, also helpful when developing the theme.
+- **`npm run dev`** : Generate the development build of the blog in watch mode and serve on port 3000, useful if you are writing a draft and want to see changes in the browser on reload, also helpful when developing the theme.
 Watchmode keeps track of `add`,`change` and `unlink` of files.